rpm-software-management/dnf/doc/command_ref.rst

 ``dnf [options] repository-packages <repoid> upgrade-to <package-nevr-specs>...``
     Update packages to the specified versions that are available in the repository.
-Upgrade-to is deprecated alias for the upgrade subcommand.
+Upgrade-to is a deprecated alias for the upgrade subcommand.

 .. _search_command-label: